 Children with ADHD have 50% lower than average blood levels of tryptophan.
 (98)

-Low tryptophan can cause both long-term and short-term memory loss and impair other cognitive functions.
+Low tryptophan has also been linked to memory loss and other measures of cognitive impairment.
 (99)

 There is no official recommended dosage for tryptophan and suggested doses vary widely.

-As little as 250 mg was found to increase the quality of sleep.
+As little as 250 mg has been found to improve the quality of sleep.

 On the other hand, up to 12 grams per day has been suggested for depression.
 (100)